Born 1992. Living and working on Wurundjeri Woi Wurrung land.

 Her works are held in public and private collections including The Justin Art House Museum, The Australian National University, along with a series of works made in collaboration with John Nixon, at the National Gallery of Victoria.
 She was a finalist for the Darebin Art Prize at Bundoora Homestead in 2021, and in 2022 she was funded by the Ian Potter Cultural Trust to undertake research in residence at Lottozero in Prato, Italy, and the Fondazione Lisio in Florence, Italy.
 Jacqueline currently teaches Woven Textile Design at RMIT University in Naarm Melbourne, where she is based.

-Jacqueline Stojanović is represented by Haydens (Melbourne AU).
+Jacqueline Stojanović is represented by Haydens (Melbourne, Australia).

 Photo courtesy of Larisa Petcuț